2024–2026 Cuban protests: Reactions

 On 18 March, Havana summoned the highest-ranking U.S. diplomat, business manager Benjamin Ziff.
 Carlos Fernández de Cossío, the Cuban Deputy Foreign Minister, delivered a note of protest to Ziff denouncing the United States for "interventionist conduct" and "slanderous messages" claiming that the reports on the protest did not reflect "internal affairs of the Cuban reality."
 United States Department of State spokesman Vedant Patel responded saying "the United States is not behind these protests in Cuba, and the accusation of that is absurd."

 U.S. Representative and daughter of Cuban exiles María Elvira Salazar (R-FL27) stated in an interview with The Hill, "I hope this crisis and the protests in Santiago de Cuba expose the failures of communism and lead to an end of the dictatorship."
 U.S. Senator Rick Scott issued a statement urging his country to stand with the "brave Cuban people".

 The U.S. embassy stated, "We urge the Cuban government to respect the human rights of the protesters and attend to the legitimate needs of the Cuban people."
-Carlos Fernández de Cossío called the statement by the embassy "disrespectful“ and an "open interference in Cuba's domestic affairs."
-Johana Tablada, the top Cuban diplomat in the United States, stated that the American government's goal is "regime change" against the current ruling Communist Party.
+Carlos Fernández de Cossío called the statement by the embassy "disrespectful" and an "open interference in Cuba's domestic affairs."
+Johana Tablada, the top Cuban diplomat in the United States, stated that the American government's goal is "regime change" against the ruling Communist Party.

 On 18 March, Russian Deputy Prime Minister, Dmitry Chernyshenko, touted Russia and Cuba's deepening economic ties, celebrating that over 100 Russian companies have started doing business in Cuba and were involved in the heavy industry, energy, banking, agriculture, IT, and tourism sectors.
 Chernyshenko stated, "Cuba is a reliable Russian ally."
 Additionally, in 2023, Cuba implemented the Russian Mir payment system.

-On 22 March, former U.S. president and 2024 Republican nominee Donald Trump posted a video to Truth Social stating, "I want to express my admiration and support for all of the brave people of Cuba, who are standing up against the vile communist regime, it’s not easy and we appreciate it and it’s gonna be changed."
+On 22 March, former U.S. president and 2024 Republican nominee Donald Trump posted a video to Truth Social stating, "I want to express my admiration and support for all of the brave people of Cuba, who are standing up against the vile communist regime, it's not easy and we appreciate it and it's gonna be changed."
 This has been interpreted as a hint that a regime change in Cuba would be one of his foreign policy positions should he be re-elected.

 Protests abroad

 Cuban-Americans living in Miami organized their own protests to show solidarity throughout March.
 On 17 March, dozens gathered outside the Versailles waving Cuban and American flags.
-On 19 March, protesters formed a human chain while on 24 March, they organized a brief march across a park in Little Havana.
+On 19 March, protesters formed a human chain while on 24 March, they organized a march across a park in Little Havana.